-Objectives in relation to securitisation activity and CSAMH's role
+Objectives in Relation to Securitisation Activity and CSAMH's Role

-The group's exposure to securitisation positions is related to CSAML's appointment as an Investment Manager of collateralised loan obligations ('CLOs') and the requirement to comply with the EU risk retention obligations which do not permit credit risk mitigation of these positions.
-The key risks retained are related to the performance of the underlying assets and all retained positions are held in the Banking Book.
+The Group's exposure to securitisation positions is related to CSAML's appointment as an Investment Manager of collateralised loan obligations ('CLOs') and the requirement to comply with the EU risk retention obligations which do not permit credit risk mitigation of these positions.
+The key risks retained are related to the performance of the underlying assets and all retained positions are held in a Banking Book.
 The exposures are valued and reported monthly for each CLO falling under the retention requirements, with the positions defined into classes and denoting the initial credit rating from Moody's and Fitch.

-Management of credit risk
+Management of Credit Risk

-CLO instruments operate within the thresholds as defined in the risk appetite statement set by the Board.
+Investment in CLO instruments is governed by thresholds defined in the risk appetite statement set by the Board.
 For additional governance, new CLO launches will require review and approval by the FCRC and notification to the Board.
 Risk Retention positions are reported each month at the relevant committees as well as quarterly at the Board.